sldimitrov/Projects/BouncingBall/README.md

 # Screenshots #
 Here you can see the full start-screen.
-The game is waiting for the user to press <Enter>
+The game is waiting for the user to press Enter.

 ![Screenshot 2023-12-20 223850](https://github.com/sldimitrov/Projects/assets/135168991/14fb78f2-4cdf-4720-81d8-f167ddc596b2)